janaSunrise/janaSunrise/README.md

 Hey there! 👋 I'm Sunrit Jana, A 16 y/o developer from India.
 Obsessed with Maths, Tech, Science and more!
 Focused on Python, Machine learning, Web development, C++ and Cyber security.
-I'm also learning Full-stack development, Rust language and lots of more stuff in the background.
+I'm also learning Full-stack development, Rust language and lots of other stuff in the background.
 As always, I love to code, build something innovative and amazing, along with learning and exploring things!
 Always Trying to learn, build, grow, share something, and become better every day! 🤗